 Gwen left the council chamber feeling lighter, yet more precarious than a glass vase on the edge of a marble mantle.
 By the time the afternoon sun was casting long, skeletal shadows through the cloisters, she found herself walking toward Linguistics of Power.

 She was going to break that wall.
-If Will Holloway was going to be mad at her, fine.
+If Will Clark was going to be mad at her, fine.
 But he would be mad at the truth, not the hollow caricature of an Ice Princess he’d constructed in her absence.

 Sloan adjusted her ivory cardigan, her expression a mask of predatory elegance.
 “Don’t linger, Gwen.
 Being late is a bad look.
 And after last night, we can’t afford any more mistakes.”